 The IMO guidelines on maritime cyber risk management provide the basis for a safer, more secure and resilient cyberspace for shipping operations.
 They offer a framework to identify and mitigate current and potential vulnerabilities and advise all ship owners and operators to develop rigorous hardware, software and crew training defences against the influx of cyberattacks targeting ships at sea.

 The guidelines also highlight that compliance is not simply a tick box exercise, and instead needs to be proactively managed and continuously monitored as technology and threats become more sophisticated.
 They emphasise how “risk management is fundamental to safe and secure shipping operations.
 Risk management has traditionally focused on operations in the physical domain, but greater reliance on digitalisation, integration, automation and network-based systems has created an increasing need for cyber risk management in the shipping industry.”
-IMO recommends that cyber risk management should form part of an organisation’s existing risk management processes and be incorporated into their ISM Safety Management Systems.
+IMO recommends that cyber resilience in the maritime environment management should form part of an organisation’s existing risk management processes and be incorporated into their ISM Safety Management Systems.

 BIMCO’s 2020 survey offered little by way of surprise when it came to the most frequent source of cyberattacks.
 Around two thirds of respondents had experienced phishing, while nearly two in five reported having been prey to its targeted and more dangerous variant, spear phishing.
 One third of incidents were triggered by malware.